-Since the shim is placed between the IP endpoint sub-layer and the IP routing sub-layer in the host, the shim header MUST be placed before any endpoint extension headers (fragmentation headers, destination options header, AH, ESP), but after any routing related headers (hopby-hop extensions header, routing header, a destinations options header which precedes a routing header).
+Since the shim is placed between the IP endpoint sub-layer and the IP routing sub-layer in the host, the shim header will be placed before any endpoint extension headers (fragmentation headers, destination options header, AH, ESP), but after any routing related headers (hop-by-hop extensions header, routing header, a destinations options header which precedes a routing header).
 When tunneling is used, whether IP-in-IP tunneling or the special form of tunneling that Mobile IPv6 uses (with Home Address Options and Routing header type 2), there is a choice whether the shim applies inside the tunnel or outside the tunnel, which effects the location of the shim6 header.

-In most cases IP-in-IP tunnels are used as a routing technique, thus it makes sense to apply them on the locators which means that the sender would insert the shim6 header after any IP-in-IP encapsulation; this is what occurs naturally when routers apply IPin-IP encapsulation.
-In any case the receiver behavior is welldefined; a receiver processes the extension headers in order.
-The precise interaction between Mobile IPv6 and shim6 is for further study, but it might make sense to have Mobile IPv6 operate on locators as well, meaning that the shim would be layered on top of the MIPv6 mechanism.
+In most cases IP-in-IP tunnels are used as a routing technique, thus it makes sense to apply them on the locators which means that the sender would insert the shim6 header after any IP-in-IP encapsulation; this is what occurs naturally when routers apply IP-in-IP encapsulation.
+Thus the packets would have: